mwermelinger/brick-lists/README.md

 # Brick lists

-This is a repository of parts lists for various LEGO models I've built.
+This is a repository of parts lists and images for some LEGO models I've built.
 The models are taken from books and websites.
+The images are my own scans.
-I have no commercial affiliation with the models' authors or publishers.
+I have no commercial affiliation with the model authors or book publishers.

 The parts lists are in
 [Bricklink's XML format](https://www.bricklink.com/help.asp?helpID=207).